PaulKinlan/paul.kinlan.me/content/2024-09-23-generated-web-apps.md

 * [The Critic v2](https://critic-app.replit.app/) [[code](https://github.com/PaulKinlan/CriticApp)] - I converted my original "The Critic" that was written with Breadboard to one that was built entirely by the Replit Agent.
 It's a lot more comprehensive, it includes account management, templates and histories.

+* [Countdown Timer](https://countdown-timer.replit.app/) [[code](https://github.com/PaulKinlan/CountdownCrafter)] - I'm taking my parents on a trip to Japan and I wanted a simple homescreen installable web app that lets me configure a countdown timer and share it quickly and easily.

 A general note, [repl.it](http://repl.it "http://repl.it") seems to prefer Python, Flask and sqlite.
 It's not the end of the world with regard to Python and Flask, but I don\'t quite understand why it prefers sqlite, as I understand it, every time you deploy it will overwrite the sqlite file, which seems sub-optimal.
 I prefer to use postgres and I\'ve been delighted with the agents ability to migrate databases.

 [**WebSim**](https://websim.ai "https://websim.ai")